-On seeing its success, BHIVE eventually expanded itself to 6 other locations in Bangalore making it the company with the highest number of centres in terms of co-working spaces.
-BHIVE is a platform for start-ups, free-lancers, smaller companies, strong growing companies, funded companies, etc. It is a plug and play office which runs 24 x 7.
-BHIVE manages the entire infrastructure from electricity to power back-up to coffee to high-speed internet to community interaction, to having the right meeting rooms, the system to book them, or a platform where you can interact with others – essentially what a Google or a Facebook would create as a campus for their own employees.
-Hence it has become one of the Global competitors with huge market size and great opportunities proving to be successful in such a short span of time.
+On seeing its success, BHIVE eventually expanded itself to 6 other locations in Bangalore making it the company with the highest number of centres in terms of coworking spaces.
+BHIVE is a platform for start-ups, freelancers, smaller companies, strong growing companies, funded companies, etc. It is a plug-and-play office which runs 24 x 7.
+BHIVE manages the entire infrastructure from electricity to power back-up to coffee to high-speed internet to community interaction, to have the right meeting rooms, the system to book them, or a platform where you can interact with others – essentially what a Google or a Facebook would create as a campus for their own employees.
+Hence it has become one of the Global competitors with a huge market size and great opportunities proving to be successful in such a short span of time.

-The next part of the interview talks about how Shesh feels it is important to think ‘Out of the Box’ to succeed in one’s field.
+The next part of the Shesh Paplikar interview talks about how he feels it is important to think ‘Out of the Box’ to succeed in one’s field.
 One should be on top of things and be street smart to survive.
 Proactiveness is key.
 For this, the Indian Education System plays a key role.
-He feels that colleges should train their students to be ‘Industry Ready’ by encouraging them to work in start-ups and not just corporate jobs because it gives them more exposure.
-They should prepare them for problem-solving, critical thinking, result orientation and action so that they are ready for strong challenges.
+He feels that colleges should train their students to be ‘Industry Ready’ by encouraging them to work in start-ups and not just corporate jobs.
+It should prepare them for problem-solving, critical thinking, result orientation and action so that they are ready for strong challenges.
 College life should be much more than just studying.
-A student with experience of working on various events during his college days is much more capable of succeeding in the real world as he has hands-on experience with better preparedness.
+A student with experience of working on various events during his college days is much more capable of succeeding in the real world.
+He has hands-on experience with better preparedness.

 The right person in the right job is important.
-To find out what one is good at it, students should take up as many internships as possible to get access to the real world.
+To find out what one is good at, students should take up as many internships as possible to get access to the real world.
 He goes on to add about the ‘Entrepreneurship-in-Residence programme at BHIVE’ to learn more about the industry.
-So, he personally believes giving opportunities to students who are willing to learn.
+So, he personally believes in giving opportunities to students who are willing to learn.

-At the end of the interview, one can have many key learning’s through Shesh’s life experience.
+At the end of the interview, one can have many key learnings from Shesh’s life experiences.
 He has strived to create an ecosystem for aspiring companies to deliver and increase their chance of success in the industry.
 He refers BHIVE as cloud-based kind of a solution for office infrastructure.
 Through this novel concept, Shesh has onboarded many well-known companies such as Amazon, Narayana Hrudayalaya, NDTV’s technology team, NEC’s technology team, Uber-for training their staff, etc.